Trial-In-Error/poll.js/README.md

 Known Issues
 ---------------------------------
 * `server_stdout.log` contains color escape codes and other garbage.
-* Skype defaults to listening on port 443, blocking server.js from starting the HTTP server.
+* Skype defaults to listening on port 443, blocking server.js from starting the HTTPS server.
 	* Right now, this crashes fatally for both servers.
 * MongoDB under Mac OSX will not get as many file descriptors as it would like.
 	* See: http://docs.mongodb.org/manual/reference/ulimit/
-* None of the keys are packaged with the app.
+* None of the HTTPS keys are packaged with the app.
 Generate them like so:

 	`openssl genrsa -out polljs-key.pem 1024`